Foods That Start With U …a List “U” Will Love

 Sour and salty, preserved ume plums are known as umeboshi in Japanese.
 These little flavor bombs are often eaten as is over a bowl of white rice.

 But the fruit and the preserved liquid are also often used to flavor rices, soups, salad dressings, and marinades.

 It might seem like a niggling detail, but using unbleached flour is key to certain recipes.

 This flour is naturally aged without bleaching agents that, for instance, can inhibit natural yeasts needed for traditional sourdough breads.

 Unbleached flour also has a denser texture best for breads and pastries.

 A vegetarian one-pot dish from the western coast of India, this rich, hearty meal features a mix of root and other vegetables with a complex blend of spices and fresh flavors.

 Undhiyu is traditionally cooked upside down in earthen pots underground, beneath a fire – but you don’t have to shy away from modern cooking methods to enjoy it!

 The first bread to pop to mind made without yeast or other leaveners might be Jewish matzo, but there is literally a whole world of unleavened breads, many of which fall into the category of flatbreads.

-From Mexican tortillas to Armenian lavash, or Colombian arepa to Indian roti and chapati, there are plenty of delicious varieties to explore.
+From Mexican tortillas to Armenian lavash, or Colombian arepa to Indian roti and chapati, (but not naan bread like you would serve with tandoori chicken, because it’s actually a leavened flatbread!), there are plenty of delicious varieties to explore.